Information for Candidates

 Municipal Election Finance and Contribution Disclosure

-All Candidates (Mayor and Councillor) are responsible for reviewing the relevant sections of the Local Authorities Election Act to ensure they are compliant with all requirements.
+All Candidates (Mayor and Councillor) are responsible for reviewing the relevant sections of the Local Authorities Election Act to ensure they comply with all requirements.

 Part 5.1 – Election Finances and Contributions Disclosure of the Local Authorities Election Act outlines the requirements for contributions, limitations and acceptance of contributions, anonymous and unauthorized contributions, duties of candidates, fund-raising functions, expense limits, disclosure statements, campaign surplus, late filing, offences.

-Candidates must declare, by March 1, 2022, their campaign contributions and expenses and the resulting surplus or deficit on FORM 26 – Campaign Disclosure Statement and Financial Statement.
+Candidates must disclose their campaign contributions, expenses, and the resulting surplus or deficit on FORM 26 – Campaign Disclosure Statement and Financial Statement by March 1, 2026.

 • Accepting Campaign Contributions